brovelli/pipelines-ilcb/README.md

 # Pipelines ILCB
-Matlab code for Pipelines project supported by the ILCB
+Matlab code for importing anatomical (BrainVISA and FreeSurfer) and functional (MEG) data into FieldTrip.